Two great diagrams from Strong Towns

 North-West London pretty much stopped at Paddington.
 Maida Vale didn’t exist: it was just called the Edgeware Road all the way up.
 Duffy’s Warwick Avenue was to be built within the next decade or two, but the tube station wasn’t put in until 1915. ”In 1857 Bristol Gardens still commanded uninterrupted country views to the north and west.”

 Why Surrey can’t have nice places: they’re de facto illegal.

-I got a lot of kick-back when I said the difference between these areas of Paris and Burnaby was public policy.
+I got a lot of kick-back when I said the difference between these areas of Paris and Burnaby was public policy: a democratic choice, not money, technology, ‘culture’ or anything else.
 And I even had the audacity to claim the Parisian scene was objectively better by almost any metric.
 Hit me again with your counterarguments.

 Chuck’s talk at SFU in Vancouver.